It wasn’t meant to be this way.

 There were other benefits, too, to visiting Fulidhoo.
 By staying on a local island, you’ll gain an insight into local Maldivian life that is impossible to obtain on the resort islands, and get to try more of the typical island dishes, as opposed to the international food at the resorts.
 Maldivian breakfasts are my favourite type of breakfast of any country in the world!

 And Fulidhoo is a great destination for solo women, too!
 Whenever I ventured out alone, I’d find myself chatting to a local woman, sharing a bar of chocolate, and comparing our different ways of life.
-That never happened when I was exploring with Dave.
+That never happened when I was exploring with my boyfriend.

 I decided to head to Zanzibar to celebrate the end of my twenties.

 I was about to turn 29 and that, combined with a cheap flight I spotted to Tanzania, had me setting off for white-sand shores.
-I kissed Dave goodbye, told him I’d be back in a couple of weeks, and set off for a solo birthday celebration.
+Yes, I set off for a solo birthday celebration.

 I couldn’t have chosen a better place to do so.